|

 Remove from the oven and immediately place a few of the remaining chocolate chips on top of each warm cookie (this makes them look prettier!).

-Allow cookies to cool on the baking sheet for 5 minutes before transferring them to a wire rack to cool completely.
+Allow cookies to cool on the baking sheet for 5 minutes before transferring them to a wire cooling rack to cool completely.

 Store in an airtight container.
 Enjoy!